A. LAW LIBRARY GUIDE

 Contact Information.
 Visit the Circulation Desk on the first floor of the Library, call the Circulation Desk at 304-293-5300, or email the Circulation Desk at email@example.com.

 WVU College of Law Examinations.
-Copies of some exams that are administered in the College of Law courses are compiled and placed on reserve, at the discretion of individual professors.
-The exams, which may be used by students as study aids, are available for photocopying.
+Copies of some exams that are administered in the College of Law courses are compiled and available in the exam repository available from the Law Library homepage.
+Access to the exam repository is limited to currently enrolled students.

 WorldCat.
 WorldCat is the WVU Library’s online catalog and information network.
 The holdings of all WVU campus Libraries and worldwide libraries are included in WorldCat.
 Library materials are accessible by author, title, keyword, and Library of Congress subject heading.
 WorldCat is available anywhere you have Internet access.